 Autism spectrum disorder (ASD) is a developmental disability.
 ASD causes social, communication and behavioral difficulties.
 Children with ASD can be diagnosed and start to receive services as early as 2 years of age.
 Children with ASD can receive free services that help minimize their disability.
 These services can be provided at home, in a child care center, nursery school, play group, Head Start program, early childhood special education classroom or other settings.

 Tips for parents and caregivers addressing the causes and solutions for common behavior concerns in young children.
-(Reviewed 4/2017)
+Reviewed and reaffirmed 4/2018.

 This online self-learning module includes reviewing examples of school-age children with challenging behavior.
 Learn about tools recommended to sort out the motives behind such behavior.
 By understanding these motives, practitioners can give children socially acceptable alternatives to their challenging behavior.
 PA child care practitioners may submit completed work for review for credit by scanning the pages and attaching them to an e-mail, sending them by fax or by surface mail to ECELS.
 Be sure to follow the instructions in the “Important Reminders” box next to the list of self-learning modules on this webpage.
-Instructions updated 7/19/2013.
 (ECERS: Interaction.
-K7-C2-84.
-6/2017
+K7-C2-84.)
+Instructions 2009.

 This online self-leaning module will help you to promote mental health in young children.
 Learn about biological and environmental risk factors for challenging behaviors.
 Use tools to review for behaviors related to childhood development.
 Find out strategies to help manage children with challenging behaviors and identify policies to help prevent suspension and expulsion of children.
 Understand the importance of open communication with parents and use resources to help children with challenging behaviors and their families.
 (ECERS-ITERS: Interaction0.
 6/2017